johnsonc/django-koica/README.md

 - [ ] Translate in english (not internationalized yet)
 - [ ] Options to embed js and css dependencies
+- [ ] Option to use Pygments or not
 - [ ] Tests
 - [ ] Make a release and package it in pip